periph/gohci/CONFIG.md

   - See [official instructions](https://golang.org/doc/install#install) for
     help.
 - Install [git](https://git-scm.com)
-- First enable auto-login (optionally on a fresh low privilege account).
+- Create a `gohci` standard account (optional).
+- Enable auto-login.
   - Win-R
   - `netplwiz`
   - Uncheck _Users must enter a user name and password to use this computer_.